rmosolgo/graphql-ruby/guides/relay/object_identification.md

 index: 0
 ---

-Relay uses [global object identification](https://facebook.github.io/relay/graphql/objectidentification.htm) support some of its features:
+Relay uses [global object identification](https://facebook.github.io/relay/graphql/objectidentification.htm) to support some of its features:

 - __Caching__: Unique IDs are used as primary keys in Relay's client-side cache.
 - __Refetching__: Relay uses unique IDs to refetch objects when it determines that its cache is stale.
 (It uses the `Query.node` field to refetch objects.)